-The AOM recommends that the Council review access to lab and drug prescribing, and expand OHIP Schedule of Benefits to allow professionals to work in their fullest scope in order to eliminate the duplication of services and end unnecessary clinic or hospital visits for Ontarians.
+The AOM recommends that the Council review access to lab and drug prescribing to allow professionals to work in their fullest scope eliminates the duplication of services and ends unnecessary clinic or hospital visits for Ontarians.
 The government must ensure that new Ontario Health Teams will only be approved if they ensure health providers will be optimized in the system and will not restrict their scope of practice, forcing medically unnecessary transfers of care that undermine this government's vision of a "relentless focus on the patient experience".